-Editor’s Note: This clause will contain a brief overview on MBS

 5G system aims to enable general Multicast-Broadcast Service (MBS), e.g. public safety, V2X application, group communications and IoT applications, etc.

 As in 4G, 5G MBS service also have two modes: Transport Only Mode in which the multicast and broadcast contents are transparent to the 3GPP network functions, and Full Service Mode in which the 3GPP network functions are aware of the contents.